 As a Group, we will always strive to create a net positive impact on our business relations and the community.
-We will adopt an inclusive approach to positively influence our business relations in their sustainability performance, and taking a holistic approach in striving for a just transition to a greener economy.
+We will adopt an inclusive approach to our business relations and strive to positively influence their own sustainability performance and commitment.

-Opportunities for Sustainable Growth
+Opportunities for Sustainable Development

-CIMB will engage actively and openly with our stakeholders regarding proactive management of Sustainability Risk and identification of opportunities for sustainable growth.
+CIMB will engage actively and openly with our stakeholders regarding proactive management of Sustainability Risk and identification of opportunities for sustainable development.